Todd Loren: Murder

 In June 1992, at the age of 32, Loren was found stabbed to death in his San Diego condo.
 The case remains unsolved, although some people suspected spree killer Andrew Cunanan, as both men were well known in San Diego's gay social circles.
 The FBI later investigated Cunanan's possible involvement.

 Loren is interred in El Camino Memorial Park, in San Diego.

 Film

 In 2005, Chicago-based film studio BulletProof Film released Unauthorized and Proud of It: Todd Loren's Rock 'N' Roll Comics, a documentary about Loren's life.

-The film features interviews with Loren's family, comic book colleagues, adversaries, supporters, and past and present rock 'n' roll stars, including Alice Cooper.The film details the San Diego police department's investigation into the murder; interviews with Loren's coworkers and family members suggest that the police failed to follow up on all available leads.
+The film features interviews with Loren's family, comic book colleagues, adversaries, supporters, and past and present rock 'n' roll stars, including Alice Cooper.
+The film details the San Diego police department's investigation into the murder; interviews with Loren's coworkers and family members suggest that the police failed to follow up on all available leads.
 The film was released on DVD in 2012 by Wild Eye Releasing, under the title Unauthorized: The Story of Rock 'N' Roll Comics.

-Appearing in the film are Alice Cooper, publishers Gary Groth (Fantagraphics) and Denis Kitchen (Kitchen Sink Press), famed groupie Cynthia Plaster Caster, underground painter and Revolutionary Comics cover artist Robert Williams (known for his controversial album art for the first Guns N' Roses LP), Rock 'N' Roll Comics writer Jay Allen Sanford, Gene Simmons (audio only), and more.
+Appearing in the film are Alice Cooper, publishers Gary Groth (Fantagraphics) and Denis Kitchen (Kitchen Sink Press), underground painter and Revolutionary Comics cover artist Robert Williams, comic book artist Dennis Worden and musician Mojo Nixon.